Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Preliminaries

 \subsection{ALMLT Algorithm}

 A major drawback of conventional OSD is its exponential complexity with respect to the decoding order $p$.
-The \uc{ALMLT} algorithm~\cite{kabat2007new} alleviates this issue by prioritizing TEPs according to statistical reliability, and has been shown effective for long block codes.
-It proceeds as follows,
+The ALMLT algorithm~\cite{kabat2007new} alleviates this issue by prioritizing TEPs according to statistical reliability, and has been shown effective for long block codes.
+It proceeds as follows:

-\begin{itemize} \item Compute a mean reliability vector $\bm{\lambda} = [\lambda_1, \lambda_2, \ldots, \lambda_N]$ under AWGN assumption using ordered statistics, while ignoring the Gaussian elimination permutation $\pi_2$. \item For a given SNR, arrange TEPs in ascending order of their weight, where the weight is defined as the sum of $\lambda_i$ over the flipped positions.
+\begin{itemize} \item Compute a mean reliability vector $\bm{\lambda} = [\lambda_1, \lambda_2, \ldots, \lambda_N]$ under the AWGN assumption using ordered statistics, while ignoring the Gaussian elimination permutation $\pi_2$. \item For a given SNR, arrange TEPs in ascending order of their weight, where the weight is defined as the sum of $\lambda_i$ over the flipped positions within the MRB section.
 This list is precomputed and remains fixed during decoding. \end{itemize}

-Empirical results in~\cite{kabat2007new} demonstrate that OSD guided by an ALMLT list of arbitrary length $l_t$ often surpasses conventional order-$p$ OSD, which uses a trimmed list of the same number of TEPs selected solely by Hamming weight, in terms of error-rate performance.
+Empirical results in~\cite{kabat2007new} demonstrate that OSD guided by an ALMLT list of arbitrary length $l_t$ often achieves better FER performance than conventional order-$p$ OSD, which uses a trimmed list of the same number of TEPs selected solely by Hamming weight.